All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Although he no longer has to hunt for food nor do a full day's work on the farm your Teacup Yorkshire Terrier still retains the instincts of his ancestors and even more of his species.

-His role in our life has changed from exterminator to pet and with it our expectations of what a Yorkshire Terrier is.
+His role in our life has changed from exterminator to pet and with it our expectations of what this dog breed should be like.

 What hasn't changed is his perception of our world, which can be confusing for a little dog!
-When you consider the world from the view of Teacup Yorkies it's a very different place.
+When you consider the world from the view of small dog it's a very different place.

 Remember dogs very much live in the moment.